HydroModPy/HydroModPy/validation_cases/README.md

 The current analytical inventory does not yet provide dedicated scientific validation for:

-- `modflow6` parity against the same benchmarks,
+- broad `modflow6` parity across the same benchmarks beyond the currently enabled dual-solver cases,
 - a distinct `stream` top-boundary benchmark,
 - a truly differentiated `robin` drainage benchmark,
 - multi-layer analytical benchmarks,